 They are helping Hillary Clinton get elected president of the United States.

-They're wolf's in sheep's clothing, sir.
+They're wolves in sheep's clothing, sir.

-Well, they're, you know, I would argue at the end of the day, they think they are far superior, though, in their own minds.
+Well, you know, I would argue at the end of the day, they think they are far superior, though, in their own minds.

 They think they're smarter than us.